RESOStandards/uli-service/api/README.md

 ## Available Services
 The following services are currently available in the ULI Pilot.

+You use cURL or [download Postman](https://www.postman.com/downloads/) to make requests.

 ### Bulk Ingest API
 Ingests one or more records and marks their status `unprocessed`.